magento/merchdocs/src/tax/vertex-setup-customer-exceptions.md

       |Code|To identify a specific customer, enter [Vertex Customer Code]({% link customers/customer-account-update.md %}) from the customer account.|
       |Class|To identify a specific customer class, enter the name of the [customer group]({% link customers/customer-groups.md %}) that is associated with the tax class.
 The value must exactly match the corresponding Magento value found in the customer account or customer group.|

-   - For the **Start Date** field, use the calendar to choose the date that the customer becomes available to Vertex Cloud.
+   - For **Start Date**, use the calendar to choose the date that the customer becomes available to Vertex Cloud.
 The customer Start Date must be on or after the company Start Date.

    - If applicable, use the calendar to choose the **End Date** when the customer is no longer available to Vertex Cloud.